txyon/MoNE_Portfolio/README.md

   <img src="ImagePlots/posttshot.png" alt="Experimental Setup" style="width:100%;" />
 </p>

+## Dataset
 Attached below is a link to a dataset containing a complete set of on and off recordings in both CSV and ES form.
 Referencing this and the file size graphs should allow for predetermined Bias starting points when observing stars/satellites.
 Depending on the detail needed in the recording using the results above, a tuning on Bias until performance is achieved, then off can be tuned to any setting under the hot pixel threshold, which may vary by camera.

-## Dataset

-.ES and CSV files are available using the link below.
+.ES and CSV files are available using the link.
 There are files for both Diff_On and Diff_Off in raw form and as a zipped file.

 https://westernsydneyedu.sharepoint.com/:f:/r/sites/MoNE2022/Shared%20Documents/General/SimulatedStarRecordings?csf=1&web=1&e=SZCRum